arai-a/riot-compact/README.md

-Style and some JS code to make chat.mozilla.org log more compact.
+Style and some JS code to improve chat.mozilla.org log.

- * Username, avatar, and comment in the single line
- * Same font size across timestamp/username/comment/etc
- * Smaller avatar
- * Compact rooms list
- * Compact members list
  * Alternating line coloring (done by JS)
  * Add Month/Date to the timestamp (done by JS)

 WARNING

- * Enabling "Use compact timeline layout" in General Settings is necessary to make this style work properly
+ * Enabling "Enable experimental, compact IRC style layout" in General Settings is necessary to make this style work properly